 - Shortlisting: The marks scored in Part A is used shortlist candidates for later stages in the recruitment process.
 This is under the condition that the candidate is securing qualifying marks in Part B.

 |Reasoning and General Intelligence||30||30|

-Relevant questions: Candidates with ITI/Trade Apprenticeship qualification are expected to attempt relevant questions from the section for the respective trade.
+- Relevant questions: Candidates with ITI/Trade Apprenticeship qualifications are expected to attempt relevant questions from the section for the respective trade.

 - Relevant Trade: Candidates holding Degree, Diploma and HSC (10+2) having eligibility for the posts of ALP have to select relevant trade from the list of trades listed against their engineering discipline/HSC (10+2).